ipa-kut/ret/README.md

 ### TODOS

-1. Update the RET Application code from the current simple square movement logic into the complete button masher logic
+- [x] Update the RET Application code from the current simple square movement logic into the complete button masher logic
-2. Extract the execution parameters (robot name, ip, port, button pose calues etc..) into params loaded from configuration files under the `config` folder -> Update configs for UR5e and PRBT
+- [ ] Extract the execution parameters (robot name, ip, port, button pose calues etc..) into params loaded from configuration files under the `config` folder -> Update configs for UR5e and PRBT : DONE ur part
-3. Test & update the application so that the same code works for UR5e and PRBT.
+- [ ] Test & update the application so that the same code works for UR5e and PRBT.